NikaOrl/next-range-selector/src/stories/with-different-directions.md

 ## The range-selector with different directions

-You can set different directions to the range-selector.
+You can set different [direction] to the range-selector.
 There are four options in the special enum RangeSelectorDirection:

 - 'ltr' (by default) - 'left to right';